harris-chris/Jot.jl/README.md

 # WIP, please ignore this until ready

+could stick the responder local path as a string in the image labels so that the responder can be reconstructed from the local image the thing here is that a local image has to have a responder so really it doesn't need to be included in the lambda it should be shown but doesn't need to be a component.
+Also don't want to eg delete it if deleting the lambda

+a responder is a temporary thing, as it is currently defined - it has a temporary build_dir Should this be made permanent?
+Store the directories by digest in /tmp?

 do we want to lock the responsefunction when the object is intitiated?
 Or when the image is created?
 I think we want the former
 What does this mean?